DoctorMcKay/node-internet-relay-chat/README.md

 ## message(recipient, message, [callback])

-Sends a message to a recipient. `recipient` should be either a nick (for a private message) or a channel (for a channel message) starting with the appropriate channel prefix. `callback` will be called, if provided, when the command has been sent to the server (may be late due to flood protection).
+Sends a message to a recipient. `recipient` should be either a nick or an object containing a `nick` property (for a private message), or a channel (for a channel message) starting with the appropriate channel prefix. `callback` will be called, if provided, when the command has been sent to the server (may be late due to flood protection).

 ## notice(recipient, message, [callback])

-Sends a notice to a recipient. `recipient` should be either a nick (for a private message) or a channel (for a channel notice) starting with the appropriate channel prefix. `callback` will be called, if provided, when the command has been sent to the server (may be late due to flood protection).
+Sends a notice to a recipient. `recipient` should be either a nick or an object containing a `nick` property (for a private message), or a channel (for a channel notice) starting with the appropriate channel prefix. `callback` will be called, if provided, when the command has been sent to the server (may be late due to flood protection).

 ## action(recipient, message, [callback])